Skip to content

 The workshop series culminates at Approved Textiles, Philadelphia’s newest addition to the storied Fabric Row, with a beautiful Bojagi and patchwork hand-sewing workshop.
 This final session brings everything together—handwork, tradition, and thoughtful construction—in an intimate, deeply satisfying way.

-The week culminates in the Greater Philly Yarn Crawl.
-We’ll visit much-loved yarn shops across both the city and surrounding suburbs.
+The week culminates in a specially curated Craft Crawl.
+We’ll visit much-loved yarn, craft and textile shops in both the city and surrounding suburbs.
 We’ll travel between stops by private mini-bus, giving us ample time to ooh and ahh over each other’s projects, chat, and knit—without the stress of traffic, parking, or logistics.
 It’s a relaxed, communal celebration of everything we’ve been making together.

 An Urban Craft Retreat (yes, really!)